 CLICK BELOW FOR A VIRTUAL TOUR OF THE MUSEUM

 Our collection is growing constantly.
 We received our first large collection of cameras and accessories and images from LSU at Lafayette.
+We want to thank Wilson Trucking for free transportation of this collection.
 In the first 5 years of the museum we have had over 180 donors.

 We are also researching the careers of local photographers and their contributions to photography and local history.
 Please look under Regional Photographers

-Lastly, we have a large collection of antique photos of Staunton and Augusta County.
+Lastly, we have a large over 2000 image collection of antique photos of Staunton and Augusta County.
 These photos are truly worth a thousand words in what they reveal about the life of the area.
 This section is also growing as we digitize the images.